Violence between family members is subject to legal intervention in the same way as violence between strangers.

 The police may also assist a person who has been assaulted to leave the premises unmolested and:

-- assist a person by arranging for them to get to a safe place by contacting the Domestic And Aboriginal Family Violence Gateway Service, which can arrange immediate accommodation, particularly if the person has children.
+- assist a person by arranging for them to get to a safe place by contacting the Domestic Violence Crisis Line, which can arrange immediate accommodation, particularly if the person has children.

 A victim of violence who feels that a criminal charge should be laid should insist upon this course of action.
 A victim who feels that the police are being unresponsive should ask to speak to an officer in the Family Violence Investigation Section who may be able to assist.
-Support through a domestic violence service or getting legal advice may also help.
-If the police still refuse to lay charges and the victim feels their refusal is unjustified a detailed written complaint should be made to the Police Ombudsman, see COMPLAINTS, Complaints against police.
+Support through a domestic violence service, the Women's Domestic Violence Court Assistance Service or getting legal advice may also help.
+If the police still refuse to lay charges and the victim feels their refusal is unjustified a detailed written complaint can be made to the Office for Public Integrity, see COMPLAINTS, Complaints against police.

 A victim of family or domestic violence often needs practical help to get out of the violent situation.
 Many victims are held back from getting out because of lack of support or other accommodation.